'Racism ... Just Gets A New Face': Virginians React To Leadership Controversies

 Coleman went to college here in Richmond in the 1980s.
 Asked if he ever saw blackface at a party, he says no.

-"In the 80s we supposed to have been over all of that.
+"In the '80s [we were] supposed to have been over all of that.
 Apparently not," he says.

 But Franklin Williams, the manager here, kind of shrugs.
-He's lived in Virginia his whole life.
-When he hears us talking about Northam he says he's obviously not happy about the whole thing, but he's also not really surprised either.
+He has lived in Virginia his whole life.
+When he hears us talking about Northam he says he is obviously not happy about the whole thing, but he is also not really surprised either.

-"Racism hasn't gone anywhere it just gets a new face every year, it's how I feel," Williams says.
+"Racism hasn't gone anywhere, it just gets a new face every year, is how I feel," Williams says.
 "They find a new way, as quick as they can.
 They hide because it's so taboo."

 Williams voted for the governor and says he feels slighted, and angry.